MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 # Activate Field Service mobile licenses

 When you set up an organization to use the [!include[Dynamics 365 for Field Service](../includes/pn-dyn-365-field-service.md)] application, you need to submit a request to activate mobile licenses before users can access the Field Service mobile app.
-We've provided a quick form for you to fill out to request the activation.
+To speed up the process, we've provided a quick form for you to fill out to request the activation.

+## Before you submit a request for activation
 There are a few important details to know before you activate [!include[Dynamics 365 for Field Service](../includes/pn-dyn-365-field-service.md)] mobile licenses:

-- You need Office 365 global admin privileges to manage licenses for an organization.
+- You need Office 365 global admin privileges to manage licenses for a Dynamics 365 organization.

 - Field service mobile licenses are allocated to one organization at a time, based on the organization ID.